STRENGTH AND HONOR

 “Let’s just go home and talk,” the woman said.

 “You wanna talk?
-You never listen anyway.”
+That's all you do.
+Never listen anyway.”

 Dusty turned his head like an owl and spotted a bald-headed, husky fellow slouching on a stool, his back to him, butt-crack casually displayed.
-A fragile, pale-skinned young woman with the nose of a white mouse stood before the man, facing Dusty, holding her purse with one arm while the man gripped the other.
+A fragile, pale-skinned young woman with the nose of a mouse stood before the man, facing Dusty, holding her purse with one arm while the man gripped the other.
 She struggled listlessly, but mostly tolerated his hold on her.

 “Please,” she said, wearily, “you’re hurting me.”